-Contemporary societies are increasingly pluralistic, in the sense that organisations in the private and public sector and in civil society have to communicate with a wide range of different audiences with diverse, often contradictory professional and cultural backgrounds, identities, values and worldviews.
-Political, moral and epistemic authority have become increasingly contested, not in the least because Internet and smartphones facilitate easy and fast communication and organization around themes, viewpoints and interests.
+Contemporary societies are increasingly pluralistic, in the sense that organisations in the private and public sector and in civil society have to communicate with a wide range of different audiences.
+These audiences have diverse, often contradictory professional and cultural backgrounds, identities, values and worldviews.
+Political, moral and epistemic authority have become increasingly contested.
+New media and online technologies facilitate easy and fast communication, which allows citizens to organizate themselves around themes, viewpoints and interests.
 This plurality fundamentally affects how societies engage with questions around food, health or the environment.

 What we do

 We study articulation of conflict, contestation around issues and

 conditions for this contestation, and how pluralism shapes the nature of cooperation.
 A research area is the increasing role of civil society advocacy in international development, by focusing on questions of collaboration, inclusiveness and effectiveness.
 Another research area is science communication, including the integration and contestation of different knowledges.

 Our research helps to develop a reflexive understanding of societal conflicts and cooperation around food, health and the living environment.
 We contribute to practical improvements to conflict management, space for contestation, development of mutual

 understandings and cooperation, and the empowerment of citizens and practitioners.